 If that does not work, it will be necessary to replace the sliders.
-If you are the original purchaser, we are happy to send you new ones (no charge).
+If you are the original purchaser, we are happy to send you new ones (no charge except for shipping costs outside the US).
 Please contact us.
 If you are not the original purchaser, sliders can be ordered here (#3) and here (#5).

 Here are the repair steps:

 Cut through coil and slide off the bad zipper pull.

 Slide on new pull, being careful to align the raised side of the coil to the flange side of the pull.

 It’s very important to slide the coil in only partway (as shown) and only do one side at a time.

 Now slide the other side in and try to wiggle the coil to align the two halves.

 Grab one side of the coil and top of pull to hold the pull in place while inserting the other half of the coil.